Policy & Influencing

-- Our relationships with local and national government.
+- Our relationship with local and national governments.

 We are involved in a range of activity with the aim of influencing practice and creating positive change for children.

-There are many different ways you can get involved in our influencing work, and in our work more widely.
+There are many different ways you can get involved in our policy and influencing work, and in our work more widely.

 One of the best ways to get involved is to become a member of Children in Scotland.

 Children in Scotland organises and chairs a number of Forums to support our members, gather their feedback and expertise, and help inform our policy positions.
 Our member forums have been developed to meet the different needs of the children’s workforce while also providing the opportunity to bring members together with the ambition of influencing policy and practice.